Sjord/Sjord.github.io/_posts/2025-07-08-files-post-confusion-in-laminas.md

 ---
 layout: post
-title: "File and post data confusion in Laminas"
+title: "File and post data confusion in PHP"
 thumbnail: phone-boy-480.jpg
-date: 2025-08-20
+date: 2026-08-19
 ---

 PHP has several superglobal variables which contain values from the request or the environment.
 These differ in whether they contain trustworthy data or not: